lrchnnng/parrot-quiz/README.md

 * To test current knowledge of various parrot species.
 * To gain a fun fact once final score has been displayed.

-Another goal for my website was to create an intuitive experience making the page easy to navigate without the user having to think too much about their next move.
+One of the main goals for my website was to create an intuitive experience making the page easy to navigate without the user having to think too much about their next move.
 With the understanding that my user demographic is most likely viewing the website across a variety of devices, I have made sure that the site is fully responsive across screen sizes in order to optimize user experience.

+**Features**
+* Index Page
+  - Navigation bar
+  - An `H1` element used as the title
+  - An `H2` element used for a tagline
+  - A title image
+  - A button navigating to the how to page
+  - A button navigating to the quiz page

+* How To Page
+  - Navigation bar
+  -

+* Quiz Page
+  - Navigation bar
+  -

+* Final Score Page
+  - Navigation bar
+  -

 ### 2.2 Scope
 The second plane of UX looks at the **scope** of the website.
 What does the user have to do in order to reach both the user and the site owners goals for the website.